 |Screwdriver, spiral fixing plug or hollow wall anchor.

 How to Hang a Picture: Step 1

 All successful DIY jobs are the result of good planning.
 By this point, you should already know what type of wall you’re hanging the picture on, but you’ll also need to know the weight of the feature – this is to determine what type of hanging fixture you’ll need.

 Before getting the drill out you’ll need to know where the picture will be hung – and we don’t mean in what room, we mean at what height and in what place.

-This isn’t a hard and fast rule as it’ll need be adjusted to your environment.
-For instance, if you want to hang the image above a sofa or bed it will need to be raised to accommodate head space.
-So, use your judgement and choose a place that feels right for you and the proportions of your room.
+It isn’t a hard and fast rule as it’ll need to be adjusted to your environment.
+For instance, if you want to hang a picture above a sofa or bed it will need to be raised to accommodate headspace.
+So, use your judgment and choose a place that feels right for you and the proportions of your room.

 X Marks the Spot